projectcapsule/capsule/docs/proxy/overview.md

 ### Nodes

-When a Tenant defines a `.spec.nodeSelector`, the nodes matching that labels can be easily retrieved.
-The annotation `capsule.clastix.io/enable-node-listing` allows the ability for the owners to retrieve the node list (useful in shared HW scenarios).
+The Capsule Proxy gives the owners the ability to access the nodes matching the `.spec.nodeSelector` in the Tenant manifest:

 ```yaml
 apiVersion: capsule.clastix.io/v1beta1